-That's where electromagnetic engines step in, which provide more power and capacity but without the harmful air polluting gases.
+That's where electromagnetic engines step in, which provide more power and capacity but without the harmful air polluting gasses.
 Solenoids are a long coil of wire wrapped in many turns generating a uniform magnetic field when current is passed through it, just like a bar magnet.
-One can find the applications of solenoids in many solenoid engines as these coils can be strengthened by adding an iron core.
+One can find the applications of solenoids in many Solenoid Engines as these coils can be strengthened by adding an iron core.

-This article will explain to you how to make a solenoid and what is the use of solenoid engine by telling you the application of solenoids as a solenoid motor.
+This article will explain to you how to make a solenoid and what is the use of a Solenoid Engine by telling you the application of solenoids as a solenoid motor.

 Properties of a Solenoid